-Having said all that, some of the options are clearly better than others.
+Having said all that, some of the options are better than others.
 While its live support team is known to be pretty reliable most of the time, the same cannot be said about the company’s ticket system.
-According to Down.com, HostGator’s ticket support team had an average response time of 53.4 hours a couple years back, which is incredibly slow.
-Most people would agree that the situation has improved since then but you’re still probably better off trying to reach them via live chat or phone.
+According to Down.com, HostGator’s ticket support team had an average response time of 53.4 hours a couple of years back, which is incredibly slow.
+Most people would agree that the situation has improved since then, but you’re still probably better off trying to reach them via live chat or phone.

 DreamHost Customer Support

 Despite its lack of options, DreamHost is known for having a capable support team that usually responds to tickets within a couple of hours.
-The company likely doesn’t have enough staff available to be able to offer additional channels, which is why it set up an automated troubleshooting system with the goal of helping customers figure out for themselves how to fix their own problems.
+The company likely doesn’t have enough staff available to be able to offer additional channels, which is why it set up an automated troubleshooting system with the goal of helping customers figure out for themselves how to fix their problems.
 Although commendable, that’s not exactly ideal as there will always be users who need to rely heavily on live support.

-HostGator vs DreamHost – Our Pick
+HostGator vs. DreamHost – Our Pick